ghDRoos/sh-collectd/README.md

 ### Possible issues

-The busybox netcat is too limited for use in non-interactive scripts.
+The busybox netcat is too limited for use in non-interactive scripts (does not output anything).
 Install a full version (ie: `apk add netcat-openbsd` for Alpine Linux).